 We regularly require that ESG issues are represented at the highest level of decision making (including through a Head of Sustainability).
-We have a gender-diverse board of directors, with 38% of our directors identifying as women.
+We have a gender-diverse board of directors, with three out of our eight directors identifying as women.

 Management reports on ESG issues to our board of directors on a quarterly basis.
 The sustainability, nomination, and governance committee of our board of directors is responsible for overseeing ESG matters.